NickV05/Shippmate-Docs/README.md

 ### Get Shipping Limits

-Retrieves shipping limits for a specific carrier and destination.
+Retrieves shipping limits for a specific carrier and destination, including accepted state formats for countries that require state validation.

 **Endpoint:** `GET /shipping/limits`
 **Authentication:** Optional - works the same for all users